Five SC judges have recused themselves in Navlakha case. What would happen if all judges did so?

 Navlakha case

 However, since the prerogative to recuse herself vests in the particular judge, she is not expected to reveal the reason for her recusal in the judicial order.
 Revealing the reasons in detail could lead to similar requests from parties in other cases, delaying the delivery of justice.
-There is also the possibility of the concept of recusal being misused parties that may not like a particular judge handling their case.
+There is also the possibility of the concept of recusal being misused by parties that may not like a particular judge handling their case.

 Unfortunately, this process yields to speculation, especially if the matter at hand is sensitive.
 The Navlakha case is an example of this, as respected human rights activists pursued by the state have been branded in the media as “urban Maoists”, “anti-nationals” and “terrorists”.
 When the police action was opposed by the activists before the Supreme Court last year, the court refused to stay the investigation.